 |

-This keyboard was the direct predecessor of the Casio MT-520.
+This keyboard from 1986 (service manual date) was the direct predecessor of the Casio MT-520.
 It has quite warm semi- analogue sound, sample based percussion and 4 rubber drumpads for "Super Drums" accompaniment.

 Important: Very annoying is that the 4 Super Drums tracks of the rhythm section here can not be muted but only switched among each 4 variants, which severely limits its usability.
 Thus do not pay too much for the Casio MT-500 if you intend to use it as a drum machine.
 On eBay people tend to pay crazy prices for this thing while the MT-520 goes much cheaper and is apparently still considered a toy, despite in practise its rhythm section far superior; it also has more drumpad inputs and intro/ ending feature, those all lack on the MT-500.